Akatsuki (spacecraft): Spacecraft design

-Propulsion is provided by a 500 N bi-propellant, hydrazine-dinitrogen tetroxide orbital maneuvering engine and twelve mono-propellant hydrazine reaction control thrusters, eight with 23 N of thrust and four with 3 N. It is the first spacecraft to use a ceramic (silicon nitride) retrofire thruster.
+Propulsion was provided by a 500 N bi-propellant, hydrazine-dinitrogen tetroxide orbital maneuvering engine and twelve mono-propellant hydrazine reaction control thrusters, eight with 23 N of thrust and four with 3 N. It was the first spacecraft to use a ceramic (silicon nitride) retrofire thruster.
 The total propellant mass at launch was 196.3 kg.

-Communication is via an 8 GHz, 20-watt X-band transponder using the 1.6 m high-gain antenna.
-The high-gain antenna is flat to prevent heat from building up in it.
-Akatsuki also has a pair of medium-gain horn antennas mounted on turntables and two low-gain antennas for command uplink.
-The medium-gain horn antennas are used for housekeeping data downlink when the high-gain antenna is not facing Earth.
+Communication was handled via an 8 GHz, 20-watt X-band transponder using the 1.6 m high-gain antenna.
+The high-gain antenna was flat to prevent heat from building up in it.
+Akatsuki also had a pair of medium-gain horn antennas mounted on turntables and two low-gain antennas for command uplink.
+The medium-gain horn antennas were used for housekeeping data downlink when the high-gain antenna was not facing Earth.

 Instruments

-The scientific payload consists of six instruments.
-The five imaging cameras are exploring Venus in wavelengths from ultraviolet to the mid-infrared:
+The scientific payload consisted of six instruments.
+Five imaging cameras were used to explore Venus in wavelengths from ultraviolet to the mid-infrared: